Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

-Because the wavefront estimators and controllers are all model-based, performance can be improved by implementing system identification techniques that improve knowledge of the underlying model.
-To date, all system identification approaches work to identify the Jacobian matrix in the linear formulation.
+Because the wavefront estimators and controllers are all model-based, their performance highly depends on the accuracy of the underlying model.
+It is common to pre-calibrate the model based on some testbed measurments before running high-contrast focal plane wavefront correction.
+To date, all the model calibration approaches work to improve the Jacobian matrix in the linear state-space formulation.

-As indicated by Eq.~\ref{eq:stateTransition}, the Jacobian matrix is fundamentally a function of the incident electric field, $\tilde{E}_0$, and the actuator influence functions, $f_{1:N_{act}}$, so an indirect approach to identifying the model is to characterize $\tilde{E}_0$ and $f_{1:N_{act}}$ separately and then compute the Jacobian matrix based on the coronagraphic propagation equations.
+As indicated by Eq.~\ref{eq:stateTransition}, the Jacobian matrix is fundamentally a function of the aberrated pupil electric field, $E_{ab}$, and the actuator influence functions, $f_{1:N_{act}}$, so an indirect approach to improving the model is to characterize $E_{ab}$ and $f_{1:N_{act}}$ separately and then compute the Jacobian matrix based on the coronagraphic propagation equation in Eq.~\ref{eq:linearRelation}.
 The influence functions are usually characterized using laser interferometry\cite{prada2017characterization}.
 Since it is too time consuming to measure the surface responses of all the actuators (several thousands on each DM), typically only a few representative actuators are characterized with the assumption that all actuators have similar responses.
-The incident electric field, though, cannot be directly measured.
-It is typically reconstructed from multiple focused and defocused images using phase retrieval algorithms\cite{marx2016phase}.
+The pupil electric field, though, cannot be directly measured.
+It is typically reconstructed from multiple focused and defocused images using phase retrieval algorithms\cite{marx2016phase, sauvage2012coronagraphic, jurling2014applications, paine2018machine}.
 However, all the phase retrieval algorithms assume a certain light propagation model, so they do not have the ability to diagnose any errors from an incorrect optical layout prescription.
 In addition, since the coronagraph typically blocks most of the light from the entrance pupil, there are very few photons to provide the needed information.
-To fix this, current system identification approaches remove the coronagraph for the identification step; this makes the identification time consuming and prone to non-common path error.
+To fix this, current phase retrieval approaches require removal of the coronagraph to collect data; this makes the phase retrieval time consuming and prone to non-common path error.